peter-kuchel/cli-tools/README.md

       * ^  - match start of line
       * $  - match end of line
       * |  - match alternate pattern such as (x|y)
-      * (...) - matching patterns in groups (still a work in progress)
+      * (...) - matching patterns in groups
+        * supports single and multiple backreferences
-  * supports combining patterns together
+  * supports combining multiple patterns together

 * ipinfov1
   * get basic ip info from the kernel using interface addresses